badicsalex/peginator/doc/syntax.md

 ```

 This will match `RuleType`, and will directly assign the result to the Rule itself.

+If there is only one override field, the rule's type will be a type alias to the
+referred rule.
+If you want to force a new type, use the Include operator.

 Override declarations can appear with multiple different types on different arms of
 choices.
 In this case, the Rule will become an `enum` declaration: